 Why Coordination is Key in Off-site Construction

-With any type of construction, meeting — or missing — a deadline can make or break a project.
+With any type of construction, meeting โ or missing โ a deadline can make or break a project.
 This is especially true with an off-site build, where efficiency and accelerated timelines are touted as major benefits.
 These benefits are often the reason the building method is chosen over traditional construction in the first place.

 - Blog Post